-Paying attention to your own mental health ensures you are better able to support the children in your care.
-Wellbeing Tools for You outlines a range of online tools, resources and general strategies designed to support educators' mental health.
+Paying attention to your own mental health ensures you're better able to support the children and young people in your care.
+Wellbeing Tools for You outlines a range of online tools and resources designed to support educators' mental health and that of other members of your learning community.